Curriculum Vitae

 · Coauthor Tom Arnold presented Generalized Option Pricing Paper (Now called Pricing Real Options in the Real World) at University of Georgia (Feb 2000) and SWFA San Antonio TX March 17, 2000.

-CONFERENCE ACTIVITIES:
+SELCETED MEMBERSHIPS, CONFERENCE AND OTHER ACTIVITIES:

 · Attended 10th Annual New Zealand Finance Colloquium, Dunedin, New Zealand, January 26–27, 2006.